ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

     Example: `Set-InformationBarrierPolicy -Identity 43c37853-ea10-4b90-a23d-ab8c93772471 -State Active`

-    In this example, we are setting an information barrier policy that has the GUID *43c37853-ea10-4b90-a23d-ab8c93772471* to active status.
+    In this example, we set an information barrier policy that has the GUID *43c37853-ea10-4b90-a23d-ab8c93772471* to active status.

     Repeat this step as appropriate for each policy.